 The varieties Green Gem, Invicta, Lord Derby (red) and Leveller (yellow) all rate highly for flavour.
 And if you can find it, the old dessert gooseberry, Victoria, is second to none according to gooseberry growing experts.

-A gooseberry bush is undemanding.
-Although it prefers a well-drained loam it will flourish in almost any soil, and doesn’t mind which direction it faces (dessert gooseberry bushes being an exception to this rule as they like a sunny aspect).
+A gooseberry bush is very easy to grow.
+Although it prefers a well drained loam, it will flourish in almost any soil, and doesn’t mind which direction it faces.
+Dessert gooseberry bushes are an exception to this rule as they like a sunny postion.

 - Mulch annually with manure or a good compost.